Lactose intolerance in babies

 lactose; intolerance; baby; pain; lactase; solid; diet; nutrition; milk; breastmilk; breastfeeding; diarrhoea; free; formula ;

-Lactase is an enzyme, or chemical, which the body uses to digest milk sugar (lactose).
+Lactase is an enzyme, or chemical, which the body uses to digest the sugar in milk (lactose).
 If there is not enough lactase, undigested milk sugar gets into the large bowel and may cause gut pains and diarrhoea.
 This is called lactose intolerance.

-- It is common for adults and children over 4 or 5 years, from many racial groups, to be somewhat intolerant of milk because of the lactose in it.
+- It is common for adults and children over 4 or 5 years from many ethnic groups, to be somewhat intolerant of milk because of the lactose in it.

-- This is normal in races that don't often drink milk after babyhood (eg Asian, Australian Aboriginal) but does not usually affect babies in these groups.
+- This is normal in peoples who don't often drink milk after babyhood (eg Asian, Australian Aboriginal) but does not usually affect babies in these groups.

 - Gastro (gastroenteritis, tummy upset, bowel infection, infectious diarrhoea) can damage the lining of the small bowel and cause lactose intolerance for a few weeks after the illness in babies (or at any age.)

 - A severe food or milk allergy may cause lactose intolerance.

 - Very rarely newborn babies do not make any lactase, and become really sick in the first week of life.
 They do not grow until lactose is removed from their diet.